zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 We are listening to a telephone conversation in tod ay’s dialogue.
 Max calls the “tech support,” or “technical support,” department of a company.
 “Tech support” refers to the people who help you with some problem  usually related to your computer or a piece of software – a computer progra m or application on your computer.

 Max says, “Hello, hello, is this call-in tech suppo rt?”
 “Call-in” refers to someone who is calling by telephone to get help on somethin g.
 Max is calling the tech support department.
 He’s not emailing them or going  in and visiting them in person.
 Grace says, “Yes, my name is Grace and this  is the help desk.”
 The “help desk” is the department that provides tech su pport and other assistance at a company.
-The help desk might also answer your que stions about “billing” – that is, paying for your software or some service you ar e getting.
+The help desk might also answer your que stions about “billing” – that is, paying for your software or some service you are getting.

 Grace says, “This is the help desk.
 How can I help you today?”
 Max responds, “I’m having a problem with my machine and I don’t k now what to do.”
 His “machine,” here, is his computer.
 Grace says, “Have  you tried reading our online troubleshooting guide?”
 “Online” means on the inter net, on the web.
 “Troubleshooting” (troubleshooting) – all one word – refers to the process of identifying the cause or reason for a problem and f inding a solution for it.
 Many websites have a “troubleshooting guide” that will h elp you find the answer to the question you have or a solution to the problem you have.